 Obesity is a Rising Issue in America

-Per the recent CDC data, the incidence of Americans suffering from obesity is 42.4%.
-It is no secret that obesity is linked to heart disease, diabetes, strokes, cancer and most recently a higher death rate among people with infections like COVID-19.
+Per recent CDC data, the incidence of Americans suffering from obesity is 42.4%.
+It is no secret that obesity is linked to heart disease, diabetes, strokes, cancer, and most recently a higher death rate among people with infections like COVID-19.
 Linked into to this are low levels of physical activity and poor nutrition.
 Globally poor nutrition is linked to over 11 million deaths annually, making it the leading cause of death.

 When a disease state, such as obesity, is present, very commonly individuals will seek the advice of their healthcare provider to steer them toward the path of wellness.
 Yet often the advice given is incomplete or vague as our medical education system undervalues nutrition, making it tough to trust your doctor’s nutrition advice.

 The Medical Education System Provides Limited Nutrition Curriculum